Are you looking for inspiration?

 - Bog garden

 the mean water level.
-However, hostas would do well if planted in
+However, they would do well if planted in

 pots standing in a bog garden.
 If your bog garden is in full sun then

-varieties, and ensure you plant them with their crowns above the
+varieties, and ensure you plant them with their crowns well above the

 mean water level to avoid damping off.

 Most patios enjoy the sun at some point during the day, which is why

 they are situated in the sunnier spots.
 Patio areas beside brick walls

 and fencing often benefit from radiated warmth from these structures